Student record 2018/19 - Coverage of the record

 The term 'franchise', also referred to as 'outreach', in HE in Wales, refers to an HE course taught at a provider (the franchisee) which is not directly in receipt of funding from HEFCW for that course, for which quality assurance is provided by another Welsh provider (the franchisor) and for which funding is passed to the franchisee by the franchisor in order to provide the taught course.
 Students taught at providers may be registered at the franchisee or franchisor provider.

 Apprenticeship Standards students studying towards a Higher Education component must included in the HESA Student record in addition to being within the coverage for the Individualised Learner Record (ILR) in order to be awarded funding.
-Further information on returning these students can be found here.

 A record is required to be returned for all students that have applied for a loan with the SLC where the attendance has been confirmed to SLC (on the basis of the submission of the Attendance Confirmation Report (ACR)) on any SLC attendance confirmation date (defined by the SLC as the first day of term for the course), even if the student started and left the course within the first two weeks.
 A reduced record is acceptable for these students.
 Students who are undertaking an apprenticeship must also be returned if they have left within two weeks.
 A full return is required for these students.